BlackTechWarrior/Java-final-project/README.md

   <li>Implement a graphical user interface (GUI) for improved usability</li>
   <li>Integrate with external calendar systems</li>
   <li>Develop a mobile/ web application version</li>
+  <li>Make pings more robust by separating chat logs on employees side to keep it private.<br>This can be some sort of simulated chat, where one can follow up as well. </li>
+  <li>Give managers more functionality with the schedule, edit it, remove or add employees etc. </li>
 </ul>

 <hr>